 Everyone has a role to play in ensuring success of Indigenous students attending Hastings and Prince Edward schools.
 The local Mohawk and Anishinaabe communities, along with the Métis Nation of Ontario, are key partners in this work.

 Through consultation, communication, and collaboration, the board is working to address three main goals in Indigenous Education:

 - Increase knowledge, understanding, awareness and inclusion of First Nation, Métis and Inuit histories, cultures and perspectives in all schools for all staff and students

 - Increase community engagement of First Nation, Métis and Inuit Partners

-Parents and guardians of HPEDSB students are asked to voluntarily identify their school aged children as being part of Indigenous (First Nations, Métis or Inuit) heritage.
+Parents and guardians of HPEDSB students, or students age 18 or over, may voluntarily identify their school aged children as being of Indigenous heritage.
 The data collected is strictly confidential and is not shared.
 All data collected is treated in the same manner as Ontario Student Record Guidelines, according to the Education Act and Municipal Freedom of Information and Privacy Act.

-The data collected through this voluntary self-id process will be the foundation of our efforts to further support the achievement of our Indigenous students at both elementary and secondary.
-Our priority is to allocate resources appropriately to enhance the programs for our Indigenous learners. will allow us to identify and that will provide the best means to develop and implement supports for all students to
+The data collected through this voluntary self-identification process will be the foundation of our efforts to further support the achievement of our Indigenous students at both elementary and secondary.
+Our priority is to develop and implement supports and allocate resources appropriately that will enhance programs for our Indigenous learners

 Phone: 613-966-1170 Extension 62299